New Relic (NYSE:NEWR) Releases FY 2022 Earnings Guidance

 New Relic (NYSE:NEWR) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $-0.600-$-0.540 for the period, compared to the Thomson Reuters consensus estimate of $-0.520.
 The company issued revenue guidance of $778 million-$782 million, compared to the consensus revenue estimate of $736.81 million.New Relic also updated its Q3 2022 guidance to $-0.180-$-0.150 EPS.

-Several equities research analysts recently weighed in on the stock.
-Royal Bank of Canada upped their target price on shares of New Relic from $74.00 to $112.00 and gave the stock a sector perform rating in a research note on Tuesday, November 9th.
-BMO Capital Markets increased their price objective on shares of New Relic from $58.00 to $70.00 and gave the company a market perform rating in a research report on Wednesday, August 4th.
-Needham & Company LLC increased their price objective on shares of New Relic from $84.00 to $131.00 and gave the company a buy rating in a research report on Tuesday, November 9th.
-Zacks Investment Research raised shares of New Relic from a hold rating to a buy rating and set a $136.00 price objective on the stock in a research report on Thursday, November 18th.
-Finally, Truist Securities increased their price objective on shares of New Relic from $80.00 to $120.00 and gave the company a buy rating in a research report on Tuesday, November 9th.
-Seven research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, New Relic presently has an average rating of Hold and an average target price of $111.91.
+NEWR has been the topic of a number of recent analyst reports.
+Needham & Company LLC increased their price objective on New Relic from $84.00 to $131.00 and gave the company a buy rating in a report on Tuesday, November 9th.
+Truist raised their price objective on shares of New Relic from $80.00 to $120.00 and gave the stock a buy rating in a report on Tuesday, November 9th.
+Zacks Investment Research upgraded shares of New Relic from a hold rating to a buy rating and set a $136.00 target price for the company in a report on Thursday, November 18th.
+Morgan Stanley lifted their price target on shares of New Relic from $75.00 to $127.00 and gave the stock an equal weight rating in a research note on Tuesday, November 9th.
+Finally, Royal Bank of Canada upped their price objective on shares of New Relic from $74.00 to $112.00 and gave the company a sector perform rating in a research note on Tuesday, November 9th.
+Seven research analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has a consensus rating of Hold and a consensus target price of $111.91.

-In other news, COO Kristy Friedrichs sold 2,501 shares of the firm’s stock in a transaction on Thursday, November 18th.
-The shares were sold at an average price of $119.58, for a total value of $299,069.58.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO William Staples sold 3,729 shares of the firm’s stock in a transaction on Tuesday, November 16th.
-The stock was sold at an average price of $120.91, for a total transaction of $450,873.39.
+In other news, Chairman Lewis Cirne sold 995 shares of the company’s stock in a transaction on Tuesday, November 16th.
+The shares were sold at an average price of $120.79, for a total transaction of $120,186.05.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, COO Kristy Friedrichs sold 2,483 shares of New Relic stock in a transaction that occurred on Tuesday, November 16th.
+The shares were sold at an average price of $120.84, for a total transaction of $300,045.72.
 The disclosure for this sale can be found here.
-Insiders sold a total of 72,458 shares of company stock worth $6,125,812 over the last ninety days.
-Insiders own 22.00% of the company’s stock.
+Over the last ninety days, insiders have sold 102,458 shares of company stock valued at $9,299,812.
+Corporate insiders own 22.00% of the company’s stock.

-An institutional investor recently bought a new position in New Relic stock.
-Millennium Management LLC acquired a new stake in New Relic, Inc. (NYSE:NEWR) in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm acquired 9,227 shares of the software maker’s stock, valued at approximately $618,000.
-Institutional investors and hedge funds own 85.52% of the company’s stock.
+A hedge fund recently bought a new stake in New Relic stock.
+LPL Financial LLC acquired a new position in shares of New Relic, Inc. (NYSE:NEWR) in the 3rd quarter, according to its most recent 13F filing with the SEC.
+The fund acquired 3,245 shares of the software maker’s stock, valued at approximately $233,000.
+Hedge funds and other institutional investors own 85.52% of the company’s stock.

 New Relic Company Profile